Juris-M/citeproc-cite-service/cultexp/README.md

 Installing `node` and `npm`
 ---------------------------

-The `make-data` conversion tool is a `node` script, so `node` must be installed on the system where CULTEXP spreadsheet data is to be processed. `Node` is available for free installation:
+The `make-data` conversion tool is a `node` script, so `node` must be installed on the system where CULTEXP spreadsheet data is to be processed. `Node` is available for free installation.
+Use a recent version.

 [<https://nodejs.org/en/>](https://nodejs.org/en/)
 ==================================================